spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 the `App.js` file) by clicking the plus next to the file.
-Hitting Ctrl+Enter again will commit the changes with a message, you can check that there are no changes to commit with `git status` from the terminal or visually from the Source Control section in VSCode.
+Hitting Ctrl+Enter again will commit the changes with a message, you can check that there are no changes to commit with `git status` from the terminal or visually from the Source Control section in VS Code.

 ![cra change]